Claude Code + Sailop: Building Unique Frontends in Minutes

 }

-- sailop_scan: Analyze code for AI patterns
+- sailop_scan: analyze code for AI patterns

-- sailop_generate: Create a design system
+- sailop_generate: create a design system

-- sailop_check: Validate code against rules
+- sailop_check: validate code against the rules

 Real Workflow Example